 The five tetrahedra together take up five times that angle, and so what’s left over is:

-To form a complete pentagonal loop, the dihedral angle would have to be $72^\circ$, which we could achieve by lengthening the circumferential sides of the tetrahedra from $1$ to $\sqrt{3}\sin{36}$, or about $1.018$.
+To form a complete pentagonal loop, the dihedral angle would have to be 72, which we could achieve by lengthening the circumferential sides of the tetrahedra from 1 to 3sin36, or about 1.018.
 Voila: no more agony!

 Completed pentagonal ring.